-Malaria risk is high throughout the year in all areas except the provinces of Bokeo, Houaphanh and in Vientiane.
+Malaria risk is present throughout the year in all areas except the provinces of Bokeo, Houaphanh and in Vientiane.
 Risk is highest in the provinces of Attapeu, Champasak, Salavan, Savannakhet and Kekong.

 Low to No Risk Areas - If solely staying in the capital Vientiane.